History of the New Jersey Devils: 1982–1993: Building the foundation

 The team made it all the way to the conference finals, but lost to the Boston Bruins in seven games.
 In that series, head coach Jim Schoenfeld verbally abused referee Don Koharski after the third game.
 During the exchange, Koharski slipped and fell.
 Claims were made that Schoenfeld had pushed him, but video evidence indicates that Koharski fell down.
 As Koharski snapped that Schoenfeld was "gone", Schoenfeld replied, "Good, 'cause you fell you fat pig.
 Have another doughnut."
 League vice president Brian O'Neill ordered Schoenfeld to sit out Game 4.
 No hearing took place before the suspension.
-Claiming their rights as well as Schoenfeld's had been violated, the Devils appealed to New Jersey Superior Court judge James F. Madden—an unprecedented appeal to authority outside the NHL.
-Forty minutes before game time, Madden ordered the suspension overturned pending a formal League hearing.
+Claiming Schoenfeld's rights had been violated, the Devils appealed to New Jersey Superior Court judge James F. Madden, who issued a temporary restraining order that blocked the suspension.
 In his order, Madden pointed out that the NHL's investigation consisted of two phone calls—one to Koharski and one to Schoenfeld—and criticized O'Neill for not reviewing the videotape.
 In protest, referee Dave Newell and linesmen Gord Broseker and Ray Scapinello refused to work the game.
 After more than an hour's delay, three off-ice officials—Paul McInnis, Jim Sullivan and Vin Godleski—were tracked down to work the game.
 McInnis served as the referee, while Sullivan and Godleski worked the lines wearing yellow scrimmage sweaters.
 Notably, NHL President John Ziegler was away on personal business and could not be contacted, leaving Chicago Blackhawks owner Bill Wirtz, as chairman of the NHL's Board of Governors, to give the order to play the game with backup officials.

 Ziegler conducted a hearing on May 10, and suspended Schoenfeld for game five and fined him $1,000; the Devils were fined $10,000.
 Schoenfeld later admitted he regretted his comments.
 Nonetheless, Devils fans and broadcasters claimed that the officials shortchanged them for several years afterward.

 The next season, the Devils once again slipped below .500 and missed the playoffs.
 Lamoriello made several postseason player changes, notably signing of two Soviet stars—Viacheslav Fetisov and Sergei Starikov.
 The Devils drafted Fetisov years earlier in the 1983 entry draft, but the Soviet government did not allow Fetisov, who was an Army officer as well as a member of the national team, to leave the country.
 Shortly after, the Devils signed Fetisov's defense partner, Alexei Kasatonov.